nutritiouss/de_zoocamp/Project/README.md

 in this course and build an end-to-end data pipeline.

 ## Problem description
-Electrical energy is caused by moving electric charges called electrons.
-The faster the charges move, the more electrical energy they carry.
-As the charges that cause the energy are moving, electrical energy is a form of kinetic energy.
-Lightning, batteries and even electric eels are examples of electrical energy in action!
+The energy network of the Netherlands is managed by a few companies.
+Every year, these companies release on their websites a table with the energy consumption of the areas under their administration.
+This project helps to understand the distribution of energy consumption among Dutch cities over a period of 10 years, as well as to analyze the yearly dynamics of connecting subscribers on the example of 2 companies.

 The key goals of the project are:
 * develop a data pipeline that will help to organize data processing in a batch manner (on a yearly basis);